Covers how to check the battery in the Sony Extra Bass SRS XB20 Bluetooth speaker, and also, how to tell if battery capacity is shortening over time.

 With the unit running, press and release the PHONE-BATT button at the second button position from the left on the button panel.
 The speaker then says the percentage of battery life left from the last recharge, in a female voice.

-How to Check Battery on the Sony SRS XB20, Overall Battery Condition
+How to Check Sony SRS XB20 Battery, Overall Cell Condition

 When the speaker is new, and using a full power USB charger, the battery recharge time is about four (4) hours.
 And, the fully charged battery should last for around twelve (12) hours of play time before going dead again, when played at medium volume levels.
 This assumes that you run the blue party lights on this unit, and that you also use the default Extra Bass mode.
 But you get somewhat longer play if you switch both of these off.